CalebHendren/SudokuValidator/README.md

 ## Modifying the Sudoku Puzzle

-By default, the program uses a predefined Sudoku puzzle grid for validation.
+The program uses a predefined Sudoku puzzle grid for validation.
 If you want to validate a different Sudoku puzzle, you can modify the `grid` array in the `main()` method of the `SudokuValidator` class.

 Update the values in the `grid` array to represent your Sudoku puzzle.
 Each row of the puzzle corresponds to a subarray in the `grid` array, and each digit in the puzzle is represented by an integer value.